 When an interfering signal is picked up, it is transmitted along both sides of the balanced audio circuit until the signals are recombined.
-During the re-combining process, and common mode interference is cancelled out, as it becomes 180 degrees out of phase with itself during the re-combining process.
+During the re-combining process, common mode interference is canceled out, as it becomes 180 degrees out of phase with itself during the re-combining process.

 Differential signaling is used in analog audio, digital audio (AES/EBU), HDMI, Display Port, USB, Ethernet, POTS lines, ISDN, T-1/DS-1, E-1, etc. It is a fairly simple concept, but one of the basic building blocks in broadcast studios.

 When a studio project was completed at a disused studio/transmitter site location, a certain amount of RFI was being induced on the studio microphones by the unassociated FM transmitter in the next room.
 The problem with microphone-level audio is the relatively low level of microphone output, which requires a good deal of amplification.
 The amplifiers in this console have active balanced inputs, which might not be exactly 180 degrees out of phase.
 In this installation, microphone-level audio was run about 20-25 feet on a standard microphone cable then it was converted to Cat 6 cable before going into the console.
 It may have been better to use the shielded Cat 6 cable for the longer runs as it likely has better common mode rejection than standard mic cable.
 Another option might have been Star Quad cable.
 However, none of those things were done.

 Western Electric was the manufacturing arm of Bell Telephone.
 In their day, they made some really good equipment.
 One such piece is the WE-111C repeat coil.
 These can be configured for either 600/600 ohms, 600/150 ohms, 150/150 ohms, or 300/300/300/300 ohms impedance ratios.
 Since this is microphone-level audio 150/150 ohms is the appropriate setting.